 WCPO story (click image)

-Donations and items for our pantry are always welcome and appreciated.
+Donations are always welcome and appreciated.

-Our biggest needs consistently include:
+Our biggest needs currently include:

 * Laundry supplies: liquid detergent, bleach

-* Personal supplies: deodorant, travel-sized bath/shower gel,
+* Personal supplies: deodorant, individual-sized hand sanitizer,

-powder, razors, individual-sized lotion, hairbrushes
+make-up, razors, hairbrushes

 * Bedding: twin fitted sheets, fleece/flannel blankets